ninabarzh/ipa/content/en/blog/spyware-badbox.md

 So far, the primary driver has been money, not surveillance-for-hire.
 Most BadBox infections are exploited for click fraud, fake ad impressions, and selling anonymous network traffic to other actors.
 But the architecture is modular, and the groups involved have a proven habit of renting or selling capabilities.
-In other words: if someone wanted to adapt this platform for stalking, targeted spying, or data theft, they could — without having to reinvent the wheel.
+In other words: if someone wanted to adapt this platform for stalking, targeted spying, or data theft, they could, without having to reinvent the wheel.

 That is why BadBox matters to device replacement.
 It is not that survivors are being directly targeted by these groups today; it is that the infrastructure and techniques are already in place, and the wrong buyer could weaponise them